Skip to main content

 Professor Persi Diaconis, Harvard University Dr. Diaconis's first lecture, for a general audience, is co-sponsored by the Humanities Center, under its Humanities Science Interface Initiative.
 In this talk, Dr. Diaconis will discuss how coincidences can astound us, affecting where we live and what we do.
 In addition to reviewing relevant work of Freud and Jung, he will show how, sometimes, a bit of quantitative thinking can show that…

 Professor Jerrold Marsden, California Institue of Technology Wednesday, October 23, 1996, 4:00 p.m.
-Forest Resources, Room 100"Introduction to Mechanics and Dynamics" Dr. Marsden's first lecture, accessible to a general audience, will introduce the role of geometry and symmetry in the mechanics and dynamics of familiar systems.
-A falling cat is able to right itself through the geometric generation of rotations, while other systems, such as the…
+Forest Resources, Room 100 "Introduction to Mechanics and Dynamics" Dr. Marsden's first lecture, accessible to a general audience, will introduce the role of geometry and symmetry in the mechanics and dynamics of familiar systems.
+A falling cat is able to right itself through the geometric generation of rotations, while other systems, such…

 Support us